$125 Find Cheap Flights from Boston to Iceland

 The average price of all round-trip flights from Boston to Iceland clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Iceland on a Tuesday and more expensive on a Friday.
-On your return trip to Boston, you should consider flying back on a Tuesday, and avoid Saturdays for better deals.
+On your return trip to Boston, you should consider flying back on a Tuesday, and avoid Mondays for better deals.

 How far in advance should I book a flight from Boston to Iceland?